A breakdown of the different aspects of UX, its business value, and why ethical design will be a top priority in 2018 and beyond.

 Let’s use eCommerce as an example (that is, apps and websites that act as an online store).
-Generally speaking, checkout flows suffer from a cart abandonment rate of 69.23% (i.e. customers add something to their basket, but then ditch the basket).
+Generally speaking, checkout flows suffer from a cart abandonment rate of 69.89% (i.e. customers add something to their basket, but then ditch the basket).
 This means that when customers spent $738 billion dollars online in the US and Europe in one year, the eCommerce industry lost out on an additional $260 billion due to bad UX.

-Here are some of the reasons why users abandon their checkout:
+And if you’re curious, here are some of the reasons why users abandon their checkout:

-- Order total unclear
+- Confusing order total

-- Surprise fees at checkout
+- Surprise charges at checkout